mlava/wotd/README.md

-Expand your vocabulary by importing a Word of the Day with it's definition to your graph.
+Expand your vocabulary by importing a Word of the Day with its definition to your graph.

 There are two sources - Dictionary.com and Merriam Webster.
 You can choose to import one or both.